lazyatom/interblah.net/soups/blog/how-rspec-works.snip.markdown

 {code ruby,rspec_example_group_run_examples_definition}

-This method iterates over each `Example` that was stored in the `examples` array earlier, filtering them according to any command-line parameters though we are ignoring that here.
+This method iterates over each `Example` that was stored in the `examples` array earlier, filtering them according to any command-line parameters (though we are ignoring that here).
 The most relevant part for us lies in the middle:

 {code ruby,rspec_example_group_run_examples_definition,3,5}

 ### A striking parallel with MiniTest

 Another *new* instance of the `ExampleGroup` subclass is created.
-Remember, RSpec created on instance of the class for the `before :all` blocks, but now it's creating a fresh instance for this specific spec to be evaluated against.
+Remember, RSpec created one instance of the class for the `before :all` blocks, but now it's creating a fresh instance for this specific spec to be evaluated against.

 Thinking back to {l how-minitest-works,how MiniTest works}, there's a striking parallel: **where MiniTest would instantiate a new instance of the `MiniTest::Unit::TestCase` for each test method, RSpec is creating a new instance of the `ExampleGroup` subclass to evaluate each `Example` block against.**